Guide: 30-Day After-Action Checklist for Idea Campaigns

 This is the week most teams skip.
 Do not skip it.

-Record the baseline numbers for this campaign so you can compare them to future ones.
-The metrics worth tracking are: total submissions, participation rate (submissions divided by invitations), implementation rate (ideas acted on divided by total submissions), average time from submission to decision, and employee trust score if you measured it.
+Record the baselines for this campaign so you can compare them against future ones.
+The metrics worth tracking are: total submissions, participation rate (submissions divided by invitations), implementation rate (ideas acted on divided by total submissions), average time from submission to decision, and employee confidence score if you measured it.

-Set a 90-day reminder to check in on implemented ideas and estimate any value generated.
+Set a 90-day reminder to follow up on implemented ideas and estimate any value generated.
 Not a formal audit.
-A quick conversation with the person who owns implementation: what has changed, what can we quantify, even roughly?
+A quick conversation with the person who owns the implementation: what has changed, what can we quantify, even roughly?

 If this is your first campaign, these baseline numbers become your benchmark.
 If you have run campaigns before, compare them to the previous cycle and note what improved and what did not.